LariVille/Arc_Installer_Windows_10/README.md

 > [!NOTE]
 > * The Arc Browser was not made for Windows 10, so there can be bugs :/
-> * Take note by using this installer, The Browser Company will not help you if you report bugs.
+> * Take note by using this installer, The Browser Company will not help you if you have any issues.

 ***